Ministry of External Affairs

 Defence Cooperation

-On 17 June, the Indian Navy training ship INS Tarangini called on the Port of Lisbon as part of its Lokayan-2022 voyage, which included visits to 17 ports in 14 different countries before hoisting the Indian flag in London as part of the AKAM celebrations.
+- On 17 June 2022, the Indian Navy training ship INS Tarangini called on the Port of Lisbon as part of its Lokayan-2022 voyage, which included visits to 17 ports in 14 different countries before hoisting the Indian flag in London as part of the AKAM celebrations.
 Members of the local Indo-Portuguese community, interlocutors and media persons were also present on the sailing ship, about which an article was later published on the website of the newspaper Diário de Notícias on 21 June.
 On its return trip, the INS Tarangini called at the port of Porto from 26-28 August where its crew members enjoyed professional interactions and visits to Portuguese naval ships and installations.
-A friendly football match was also organised between the Indian sailors and the Portuguese Northern Maritime Zone Command team.
-Several visitors from the local Indo-Portuguese community toured the vessel and interacted with the sailors.

 Science and Technology Cooperation